 The opposition is examined by an examiner of the Trademark Department of the Office based on the abovementioned opposition and response petitions.
 If the examiner concludes that the trademark application violates a ground for refusal, a decision refusing the registration of the relevant goods and services will be issued.
 Otherwise, the opposition will be dismissed.
 The decision on the opposition will be notified to the parties.

 The respective decision on the opposition can be appealed by either of the parties before the Re-examination and Evaluation Board (“Board”) of the Office.
 The deadline for the respective appeal is two months from the date of notification of the decision.
 The decisions of the Board are final.
-However, an annulment lawsuit against the respective final decision may be initiated before specialized IP courts in Ankara, namely Ankara Intellectual and Industrial Rights Civil Court, within two months from the date of notification of the respective decision.
+However, a cancellation action against the respective final decision may be initiated before specialized IP courts in Ankara, namely Ankara Civil Court of Intellectual and Industrial Property Rights, within two months from the date of notification of the respective decision.
 The respective court’s jurisdiction is exclusive.

 For further queries, please contact: